The principles of Biblical interpretation

 Songs and Poem types - funeral dirges, mocking songs, royal and victory songs, cultic songs.
 Wisdom poems, songs of work, harvest marriage and love etc.

-vi] Assess the structure of the passage and its possible literary development.
-This form of study is known as Literary Criticism and it seeks to trace the development of a passage through oral transmission to the final editorial composition.
+•iAssess the structure of the passage and its possible literary development.
+Literary Criticism seeks to trace the development of a passage through oral transmission to the final editorial composition.
 The theory is that most of the Old Testament books are the product of many authors compiled into one unit by editors.
 The authors themselves used oral and written sources for the production of their work.
-J,E,P, and D are the four authorship stands to be found in the books up to the Psalms, or so the theory goes.
-A good commentary will point out any useful information concerning the passage being studied.
+J,E,P, and D are the four authorship stands to be found in the books up to the Psalms (or so the theory goes!).

-vii] Assess the theology of the writer.
-In particular, this applies to the gospel writers, each of whom had an axe to grind.
-We understand that the point the writer is trying to make is what we must regard as revelation.
+•iAssess the theology of the writer.
+This particularly applies to the authors of the gospels, each of whom had an axe to grind.
+The point the author is trying to make, is God's word to us.
 There was a time when theologians attempted to find the original words of Jesus in the gospels.
 They wanted to claim these words as original / pure revelation.
-Yet, God's Word to us is what the author of the book says to us.
+Yet, God's Word to us is what the author is communicating.
 This particular form of study, when related to the synoptic gospels, seeks to compare author/editor with author/editor.
 Mark is usually regarded as the primary source.
-Matthew and Luke are then compared to Mark and the differences between the narrative, saying, parable, etc. are considered and conclusions drawn.
-Most recent commentaries will note any useful information from this type of study.
+Matthew and Luke are then compared to Mark and the differences between the narrative, saying, parable, etc., are considered and conclusions drawn.

 2. Propositional revelation

-Special care is required with narratives and specific promises and commands.
+Special care is required with narratives and specific promises and commands:

-3. Biblical theological analysis
+3. Biblical theology

 ii] Identify the place of the passage in the structure of the kingdom of God